-Collection: USFWS staff will collect Comal Springs riffle beetle for standing and refugia stocks four times a year from a variety of locations, including Spring Run 1, Spring Run 3, the Western Shore, and areas surrounding Spring Island (Table 5).
-Staff will collect riffle beetles with polycotton lures following EAHCP standard operating procedures (Hall 2016) and from wood, as needed.
+Collection: USFWS staff will collect Comal Springs riffle beetle for standing stocks five times a year from a variety of locations, including Spring Run 1, Spring Run 3, the Western Shore, and areas surrounding Spring Island (Table 5).
+Staff will collect riffle beetles from poly-cotton lures following EAHCP standard operating procedures (Hall 2016) and from wood, as needed.
 Staff will follow protocols established by the CSRB Work Group in 2019: